zhldemo/vlinkdemo-1/README.md

 * Fancy layout

 ## Install instruction
+* Download the demo package from http://zhlio.com/documents/vlinkdemo.zip

 * You must have Node.js installed on your computer.

-* Unzip the tfdemo.zip and you will see the folder tfdemo.
+* Unzip the vlinkdemo.zip and you will see the folder vlinkdemo.

-* In the terminal, go to the tfdemo folder and run `npm install`.
+* In the terminal, go to the vlinkdemo folder and run `npm install`.

 * Then, run `node index.js` .

-* In the browser’s address, input http://localhost:5000/ and you will see it.
+* In the browser’s address, input http://localhost:8000/ and you will see it.